purdue-cs193-fall-2019/homework-1-c-novak-s/index.md

+# Christopher Novak-Sheward's First CS193 Homework
+- One of my best friends is in my Lecture with me
+- I'm going to get really good at using the terminal
+- The I-Clicker questions are easy

+for future reference ---v

 ## Welcome to GitHub Pages

-I like that title ---^ so im going to keep it.

 ### Markdown
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for